Tell HMRC about any tax fraud you have been involved in.

-If you want to report someone else for fraud you can tell HMRC - your information will be handled securely and safely - and you don’t have to give your name.
+If you want to report someone else for fraud you can tell HMRC.
+Your information will be handled securely and safely and you do not have to give your name.

 Owning up to fraud

-CDF is only suitable for people who want to admit to tax fraud.
-It’s not for people who want to tell HMRC about errors, mistakes or avoidance schemes where there isn’t fraud.
+The Contractual Disclosure Facility is only suitable for people who want to admit to tax fraud.
+It is not for people who want to tell HMRC about errors, mistakes or avoidance schemes where there is not fraud.

-The CDF is the opportunity for you to tell HMRC about any tax fraud you’ve been involved in.
+The Contractual Disclosure Facility is the opportunity for you to tell HMRC about any tax fraud you have been involved in.

-If HMRC write to you because they suspect you’ve committed a tax fraud, the letter will offer you a CDF contract and will include:
+If HMRC write to you because you’re suspected of committing a tax fraud, the letter will offer you a CDF contract and will include: